Paddlepop25/codeinstitute-boardgame-store/tests.md

 I ensured that:
 - Any broken links are directed to this page where a text that says 'Sorry!
 Something went wrong :(' is displayed along with a picture of a sad kitty cat

+#### 25. 500 Error page
+I ensured that:
+- Any server errors are directed to this page where a text that says 'Sorry!
+Something went wrong :(' is displayed along with a picture of a sad kitty cat

 ## Bugs

 1. I tried adding `\n` or `<br>` to break a long sentence into 2 lines for the flash messages but it didn't work